iiasa/message_doc/source/message_globiom/energy/resource/fossilfuel.rst

 fossil fuel reserves is built on both economic and technological assumptions.
 With an improvement in technology or a change in purchasing power, the amount that may be considered a
 “reserve” vs. a “resource” (generically referred to here as resources) can actually vary quite widely.

+‘Reserves’ are generally defined as being those quantities for which geological and engineering information indicate with reasonable certainty that they can be recovered in the future from known reservoirs under existing economic and operating conditions.
+‘Resources’ are detected quantities that cannot be profitably recovered with current technology, but might be recoverable in the future, as well as those quantities that are geologically possible, but yet to be found.
+The remainder are ‘Undiscovered resources’ and, by definition, one can only speculate on their existence.
+Definitions are based on Rogner et al. (2012)
+:cite:`rogner_chapter_2012`.

 .. _tab-globff:
 .. list-table:: Assumed global fossil fuel reserves and resources in the MESSAGE model.
 Estimates from the Global Energy Assessment (Rogner et al., 2012 :cite:`rogner_chapter_2012`) also added for comparison.
    :widths: 20 26 26 26